-- Publishing copied text, and more.
+- Publishing copied text and more.

-All these activities will only lead to low-quality content because the business owner is not concerned about creating content that satisfies the users.
+All these activities will only lead to low-quality Content because the business owner is not concerned about creating Content that satisfies the users.
 They just want their rankings.

 Grey Hat SEO

-Google may never ban your page for using this technique but they will paint a bad image of your business or even prevent Google from ranking your site after a while.
+Google may never ban your page for using this technique.
+But they will paint a bad image of your business or even prevent Google from ranking your site after a while.

-Some grey hat tactics include:
+Some gray hat SEO techniques include:

-- Publishing spun content written by inefficient bots
+- Publishing spun Content written by inefficient bots

 - Paying for false reviews